AdobeDocs/uxp-xd/src/pages/develop/reference/ui/dialogs/showing.md

 ---
+title: Showing a Modal Dialog
 keywords:
   - Creative Cloud
   - API Documentation
   - UXP
   - Plugin
+description: Dialogs are shown using the `HTMLDialogElementshowModal`(/develop/reference/uxp/class/html-dialog-element.mdhtmldialogelement-showmodal) method.
+T
 ---

 # Showing a Modal Dialog

-Dialogs are shown using the [`HTMLDialogElement#showModal`](/develop/reference/uxp/class/HTMLDialogElement/#htmldialogelement-showmodal) method.
+Dialogs are shown using the [`HTMLDialogElement#showModal`](/develop/reference/uxp/class/html-dialog-element.md#htmldialogelement-showmodal) method.
 This method will render the dialog.
 The method will return a `Promise`, which you can use to easily wait for the dialog to be dismissed.

 ```js
 dialog.showModal().then((result) => {